Loading

 One word.
 One definition.
 One denied permit.

-RealClear AI reads every use definition in the code — not just the permitted use table.
+For a submitted site, RealClear reads the use definitions in the code — not just the permitted use table.
 It catches classification traps, quantitative thresholds, and prohibited use triggers before you spend a dollar on application fees.